RaCalNet: Radar Calibration Network for Sparse-Supervised Metric Depth Estimation: Experiments

 To demonstrate the practical benefits of high-quality depth estimation, we evaluate the influence of different depth prediction methods on a downstream 3D scene reconstruction task.
 Specifically, we employ FrozenRecon~\cite{Frozenrecon}, a 3D reconstruction framework that takes as input RGB images, depth maps, camera intrinsics, and optionally camera poses to produce dense 3D scene representations.

 In our experiment, we supply the same RGB images and ground-truth camera intrinsics across all methods to ensure fair comparison.
 Camera poses are left to be optimized by FrozenRecon during reconstruction.
-The only varying input is the predicted depth map, which is either produced by prior radar-guided depth estimation methods or by our full method integrating RaCalNet and the global optimization module.
+The only varying input is the predicted depth map, which is either generated by the baseline method Radarcam~\cite{Radarcam2024} or produced by our complete RaCalNet pipeline.

 Fig.~\ref{fig:3drecon} shows qualitative comparisons of the reconstructed 3D scenes.
 Depth predictions from our method lead to noticeably more complete and geometrically accurate reconstructions, particularly in ground regions and structurally complex areas.
 These improvements underscore the broader utility of our framework, extending its value beyond standalone depth estimation to general 3D perception tasks.